Dental Implants in Worcester, MA

 The implants themselves do not require special care.
-As long as you keep your teeth and gums health, your implants should last a lifetime.
+As long as you keep your teeth and gums healthy, your implants should last a lifetime.
 You should follow any instructions your dentist gives you to properly care for the dental restoration.
 This is important because the restoration can suffer from wear and tear.
 Mouth location plays a role in how much wear and tear your restoration will endure.
 Generally speaking, a dental restoration can last up to 15 if cared for and does not suffer any trauma.

 I have worn dentures for years.
 Can I still get dental implants?

 Yes!
 It is never too late to consider dental implants.
-Although you may have significant bone loss which will require a bone graft.
+Although you may have a significant bone loss which will require a bone graft.
 If there is not enough bone present to secure the denture, you will undergo a bone graft and once you are healed from that, we can continue with the implant process.

 Schedule A Dental Exam Today